fentosc/starter-hugo-academic/content/publication/lf2022/index.md

 abstract: This note

 # Summary.
 An optional shortened abstract.
 summary: This note focuses on some features of Mexico's labor market that, in our view, are crucial to understand the effects of NAFTA-USMCA on wage in Mexico.
-In our assessment, we find that: (i) Despite NAFTA,
+In our assessment, we find that: 1) Despite NAFTA,

 tags:
 - Source Themes